php/php-langspec/spec/15-interfaces.md

 Name |  Purpose
 -----|  -------
 `serialize` | This instance method returns a string representation of the current instance.
-On failure, it returns `NULL`.
+On failure, it returns `null`.
 `unserialize` | This instance method constructs an object from its string form designated by `$serialized`.
 It does not return a value.